How to Give a Dog a Pill

 Conversely, you can give treats to all the animals and just have the one treat “doctored” with the medication for the appropriate animal.
 If there is competition for treats, the medicated animal will feel like he needs to hurry up and eat his treat before someone else gets it.
 You’ll need to proceed with caution, though, to make sure this strategy does not result in fights and also to ensure that the other animals do not accidentally get the medicated treat.
 It works best if the animal needing the medication tends to be the treat-stealing one and not the one who lets his treats get stolen.

-Another option is to try and force the pill down an animal’s throat.
+Another option is to try and force the pill down a dog's throat.
 This can be done with your fingers if the animal is amenable to that, but many are not.

 If you’re afraid of being bitten when trying this method, talk to your veterinarian or veterinary technician.
-There are also many tutorials online that give great demonstrations on how to pill a cat or dog.
-I have seen this method work very well, but I have also seen it result in the animal running away and hiding for several days.
+There are also many tutorials online that give great demonstrations on how to pill a dog.
+This method can work very well, but it can also result in the animal running away and hiding for several days.
 It is best not to use this forceful method on shy and nervous animals.

 Some medications can be made into a transdermal form, which means that it absorbs through the skin.
 This form can work very well for some medications, but it needs to be specially made so may cost a little more.
 It is important to remember to apply these meds wearing gloves because they can absorb through human skin as well.
 Similarly, some medications, like heartworm preventatives, may already come in a form that is applied on the skin.
 These can be very handy for pill-avoiding animals, but they must be applied appropriately, so follow instructions carefully.

-If the above suggestions do not work, please consult with your veterinarian on other options for your pet.
+If the above suggestions do not work, please consult with your veterinarian on other options for your dog.
 Perhaps there is a different medication you can try, a surgery or injections that can be done to avoid medicating, or other solutions.
-Medicating a beloved pet can be a trying experience for both you and your pet.
+Medicating a beloved dog can be a trying experience for both you and your dog.
 However, it can be a matter of life and death, and the short-term pain is most often worth the long-term gains.